xovox/RetroCRT/README.md

 # Supported Hardware

 * [RetroTink Ultimate](http://www.retrotink.com) is a board for the Raspberry Pi that gives you every analog connection you could want, in true 24-bit RGB color!
-  * Component & RGB work well
+  * Component & RGB only, for now

+# Future Supported Hardware

+* Other RetroTink connections
   * S-Video & composite do not work 100%

-# Future Supported Hardware

 * Raspberry Pi built-in composite out (untested)
 * VGA666 (untested)